onovaes/sym_asset/README.md

 - Admin with black mode and mobile support

-## Devolping
+## Developing

-- Cadastro de usuários, com informações como nome, e-mail e senha.
+- Register users, with information such as name, email address and address.
-- Atribuição de ativos a usuários.
+- Assigning Assets to Users

 <!--